What Is Data Analysis? (With Examples)

 Identify the business question you’d like to answer.
 What problem is the company trying to solve?
 What do you need to measure, and how will you measure it?

-Collect the raw data sets you’ll need to help you answer the identified question.
+Collect the raw data sets needed to help you answer the identified question.
 Data collection might come from internal sources, like a company’s client relationship management (CRM) software, or from secondary sources, like government records or social media application programming interfaces (APIs).

-Clean the data to prepare it for analysis.
-This often involves purging duplicate and anomalous data, reconciling inconsistencies, standardising data structure and format, and dealing with white spaces and other syntax errors.

-Analyse the data.
+Analyze the data.
 By manipulating the data using various data analysis techniques and tools, you can find trends, correlations, outliers, and variations that tell a story.
-During this stage, you might use data mining to discover patterns within databases or data visualisation software to help transform data into an easy-to-understand graphical format.
+During this stage, you might use data mining to discover patterns within databases or data visualization software to help transform data into an easy-to-understand graphical format.

 Interpret the results of your analysis to see how well the data answered your original question.
 What recommendations can you make based on the data?
 What are the limitations of your conclusions?

 Data can be used to answer questions and support decisions in many different ways.
-Identifying the best way to analyse your data can help familiarise yourself with the four types of data analysis commonly used in the field.
+Identifying the best way to analyze your data can help you familiarize yourself with the four types of data analysis commonly used in the field.

-In this section, we’ll look at these data analysis methods and an example of how each might be applied in the real world.

 Descriptive analysis tells us what happened.
-This type of analysis helps describe or summarise quantitative data by presenting statistics.
-For example, descriptive statistical analysis could show sales distribution across a group of employees and the average sales figure per employee.
+This type of analysis helps describe or summarize quantitative data by presenting statistics.
+For example, descriptive statistical analysis could show the sales distribution across a group of employees and the average sales figure per employee.

 Descriptive analysis answers the question, “What happened?”